gagneurlab/drop/docs/source/output.rst

 Looking at the resulting ``Output/html/drop_demo_index.html`` we can see the ``AberrantExpression`` tab at the top of the screen.
 The Overview tab contains links to the:

-* Counts Summaries
-    * For each aberrant expression group
+* Counts Summaries for each aberrant expression group
     * number of local and external samples
     * QC relating to reads and size factors for each sample
     * histograms showing the mean count distribution with different conditions
     * expressed genes within each sample and as a dataset
 * Outrider Summaries for each aberrant expression group
     * aberrantly expressed genes per sample
     * correlation between samples before and after the autoencoder